a-synchronous/rubico/CONTRIBUTING.md

 # Contributing

 Your feedback and contributions are welcome. rubico is still young, and no where close to how great it could be.
 There are 23 functions; I challenge you to come up with the 24th.
 If you have a suggestion, please raise an issue.
 Prior to that, make sure to search through the issues first in case your suggestion has been made already.
+If you decide to work on an issue, please announce on the issue thread that you will work on it.

 Enhancements should follow the principles of the library:
  * asynchronous code should be simple